Bachelor of Arts in Development Economics: Career Path

 Q: What are the career opportunities for graduates with a Bachelor of Arts in Development Economics?

-A: Graduates with a Bachelor of Arts in Development Economics can pursue careers in international development agencies, non-governmental organizations, government agencies, private sector companies, and research and academia, as well as in impact investing, sustainable development, and more.
+A: Graduates with a Bachelor of Arts in Development Economics can pursue careers in international development agencies, non-governmental organizations, government agencies, private sector companies, research and academia, impact investing, sustainable development, and more.

 Q: Can I pursue further studies after completing a Bachelor of Arts in Development Economics?